nuxt/image/docs/content/3.providers/netlify.md

     size: xs
 ---

-When deploying your Nuxt applications to [Netlify's composable platform](https://docs.netlify.com/platform/overview/), the image module can use [Netlify Image CDN](https://docs.netlify.com/image-cdn/overview/) to optimize and transform images on demand without impacting build times.
+When deploying your Nuxt applications to [Netlify's composable platform](https://docs.netlify.com/platform/overview/), the image module uses [Netlify Image CDN](https://docs.netlify.com/image-cdn/overview/) to optimize and transform images on demand without impacting build times.
 Netlify Image CDN also handles content negotiation to use the most efficient image format for the requesting client.

+This provider is automatically enabled in Netlify deployments.

-To use Netlify Image CDN by default, add the following to your Nuxt configuration:
+You can also manually enable this provider for sites deployed on other platforms.
+To do so, add the following to your Nuxt configuration:

 ```ts [nuxt.config.ts]
 export default defineNuxtConfig({